-Abdul Elahi: Blackmailer sentenced to 40 years in prison
+Abdul Elahi: Sexual blackmailer jailed for 32 years

 During sentencing at Birmingham Crown Court, he was described as being "in a league of his own" in terms of the scale of his online offending.

+The National Crime Agency (NCA) described Elahi's abuse as some of the most "sickening sexual offending" it had ever investigated.

+His victims ranged in age from eight-month-old babies to adults, it said.

-Sentencing him, Judge Sarah Buckingham described the 26-year-old, formerly of Sparkhill in Birmingham, as the "very worst type of predatory offender ever identified thus far.
+Sentencing him, Judge Sarah Buckingham described the 26-year-old, formerly of Sparkhill in Birmingham, as the "very worst type of predatory offender ever identified thus far".

 The court heard more than 67,000 indecent images of children had been recovered from hard drives, with victims spread across 30 or more different countries.